 6. They teach teamwork

 What do Avengers, Justice League, X-Men, and Fantastic Four have in common apart from their superpowers?
 They are superhero teams who teach children about the importance of teamwork.
-All team members respect each other’s opinions and capabilities while collectively working towards the common goal.
+All team members respect each other’s opinions and capabilities while collectively working towards the common goal (3).

 7. They educate about courage and willpower

 Superheroes keep pushing themselves till they reach the end goal, even if the odds are against them.
 A perfect classic example is Iron Man.
 At the end of Avengers, Iron Man takes the missile and goes into the wormhole alone to destroy the alien invaders.
 Facing the entire army of aliens single-handedly requires supreme courage and willpower.
-As children grow up, children they have to will face many various challenges.
-Having courage and willpower can help them tackle these challenges with ease and emerge victorious help them succeed.
+As children grow up, they have to face many various challenges.
+Having courage and willpower can help them tackle these challenges with ease, emerge victoriously and help them succeed (5).

 8. They teach the importance of sacrifice

 Fighting for the greater good without any selfish motives is the motto followed by all superheroes.
-Children who idolize superheroes can learn this valuable virtue from them and become less self-centered and more generous.
+Children who idolize superheroes can learn this valuable virtue from them and become less self-centered and more generous (3).

 9. They inspire to make healthier life choices